Boris van der Ham: Personal life

-Maastricht Academy of Dramatic Arts; he graduated in 1998.
-He was active in politics from a young age in his hometown Nieuwkoop, and later on national president of the youthorganisation of D66.
-After he wanted to have a break from public office, among other activities, he went back to his roots of theatre and film.

 Member of Parliament

 In May 2002, van der Ham was elected Member of Parliament.
 He was re-elected in 2003, 2006 and 2010 with preferential votes.
 Together with members of GroenLinks and the Labour Party he drafted the bill that led to the 2005 European Constitution referendum, the country's first referendum in two hundred years.
 He drafted several other successful bills, among others: the possibility to correct parliamentary bills by people-initiated referendums, an amendment to put equal rights for gays and persons with disabilities in the Constitution, a bill to abolish the ban on blasphemy, a bill to reform a ban on shopping on Sundays and a proposal to make the formation process of a new government more transparent.
 In November 2006, he also became deputy parliamentary leader of his party.
 He focused on matters of education, drug policy, culture, mass media, economic affairs, environment and energy, social equality, democracy, and freedom of speech.
 In 2007 he wrote a book Voortrekkers en Baanbrekers ("In the front row") about the role of the Netherlands in the European Union after the European Constitution referendum.
 In 2012 he published a book "The Morality of Freedom" ("De Vrije Moraal") about the history and dilemmas of permissive societies.
-In 2012 he decided not to run for a new term in Parliament, and said he wanted a political 'time-out'.
-He was MP until 19 September 2012.

 Out of parliament

 In his political afterlife he maintained a public figure.
 In 2014 he wrote the book De Koning Kun Je Niet Spelen ("You can't play the king") on both his acting and political work.
-Currently Mr. Van der Ham has several board positions in the field of media, culture, healthcare, education and in the private sector.
-In 2018 he formed, with other members of his political party D66, the movement Opfrissing ("Refreshment"), to correct some conservative-leaning policies that were introduced by the party.
-He joined the Human Rights Committee of Liberal International, and is in the board of Humanists International.